labring/sealos/docs/4.0/docs/cloud/Intro.md

-# sealos Cloud introduction
+# Sealos Cloud introduction

-sealos Cloud is the sealos clusters operated and maintained by labring team which provide public cloud services.
+Sealos Cloud is the sealos clusters operated and maintained by labring team which provide public cloud services.
 Users can directly use [sealos Cloud](https://cloud.sealos.io) Users can also run sealos in their own environment to have the same capabilities as sealos Cloud.

-sealos Cloud is a public cloud service purely based on cloud-native technology.
+Sealos Cloud is a public cloud service purely based on cloud-native technology.
 It provides common service capabilities in public clouds, such as database services, function computing services, and object storage services.

 The biggest difference from public clouds such as AWS is that the technical architecture is completely implemented using cloud-native (built around the technical ecosystem of kubernetes) architecture and 100% opensource.

-## why sealos Cloud
+## Why sealos Cloud

 * The product is simple and clean.
 You won't be tortured by the dazzling advertising discount information published by other Cloud providers.
 * Completely open source, which means unlimited usage and freedom to customize.